scotentSD/export/_posts/2020-08-31_Export_Testing_Aug_2020 .md

    - Time Poor
    - The information is not sector specific enough
 - 5 main types of customer / need
-   a I started exporting due to an international request and had to learn very quickly b I am looking for tarrifs and customs info c I am looking for opportunities d I am looking for intermediary info (distributors etc...).
-"I got stung in the past" z Doing fine alone
+   a.
+I started exporting due to an international request and had to learn very quickly
+   b.
+I am looking for tarrifs and customs info
+   c.
+I am looking for opportunities
+   d.
+I am looking for intermediary info (distributors etc...).
+"I got stung in the past"
+   z.
+Doing fine alone

 <!--more-->